p4xx07/audio-transcribe/README.md

 - `output_file_path`: Path for the output subtitle file (.srt).
 - `chunk_length`: Chunk length in milliseconds (default: 10000).
 - `start_time`: Start time in milliseconds (default: 0).
-- `program`: Program to use for transcription, either "google" or "openai".
 - `api_key`: API key for the OpenAI transcription service (required if program is "openai").

 **Examples:**